 What is a double gameweek?
-And how double gameweeks work in Fantasy Premier League?
+And how do double gameweeks work in Fantasy Premier League?
 We will take a closer look at it in this article.

 What is a double gameweek in Fantasy Premier League?